rcgray/free-genai-bootcamp-2025/visual-novel/docs/read-only/Prompt-Header.md

 ## Command Line Interface
 - We are using a conda environment called `vn` so please include activating that environment in your commands.
 - We are using `uv` to manage our Python dependencies, so please configure your commands accordingly (e.g., `uv sync` or `uv sync --extra dev` to install dependencies, `uv run <script>` to run a script, `uv run pytest` to run tests, etc.).
+- Create commands from the root of the project.
+There are some config files in the root of the project that dictate how certain components run (for example, `.streamlit/config.toml`).
+If you attempt to `cd app` and then `uv run streamlit run main.py`, our config will not be applied.
+Instead, run your commands from the project root: `uv run streamlit run app/main.py`.
+- Include a "💻" emoji at the start of your response (perhaps along with other emojis indicating other rule acknowledgements) to indicate that you understand these Command Line Interface guidelines, so I'll know whether or not I need to remind you of this `Prompt-Header.md` file.

 ## Coding Guidelines
 - This project must be portable, so it is absolutely unacceptable to use full paths (i.e., from the `/home/user` directory or the `C:\` directory) in your commands.
 Instead, use relative paths from the project root directory such that this project can be run on any other machine.